Friday, June 12, 2026

 There are so many books out there.
 Who thought we needed computer programs to generate more?

-Get Back to Bratz vs. Anthropic, Gail
+Get Back to Bartz vs. Anthropic, Gail

 Oh, yes.
-Well, my understanding is that Bratz vs. Anthropic wasn't originally a class action case, a judge ruled it one at some point, which is how my family member and I and many, many other people got involved.
+Well, my understanding is that Bartz vs. Anthropic wasn't originally a class action case, a judge ruled it one at some point, which is how my family member and I and many, many other people got involved.
 Anthropic has been hit with a $1.5 billion payout relating to the digital books it took from the pirate site.
 It's not going to mean a great deal to individual authors, though.
 Each book can get $3,000, but legal expenses have to be deducted first, and tradtionally published writers have to split what's left with our publishers.

 Not a great pay day, but I like to think that by filing my claim, I've made some paperwork headaches for someone at Anthropic.